 The strategic planning process focused on gathering input from a broad range of stakeholders about the unmet needs of their communities and seeking recommendations for addressing those needs.
 This feedback, along with research and assessment of demographics and existing services and resources, guided the Permanent Commission in developing a Strategic Action Plan that combines statewide access to justice improvements and local community organizing and initiative development to help ensure effective assistance to 100% of New Yorkers in need.

-Implementation of the Strategic Action Plan will begin in 2018.
+Implementation of the Strategic Action Plan began in 2018.
 The Permanent Commission welcomes feedback and participation from stakeholders statewide in the implementation efforts.